tweag/nickel/RATIONALE.md

 *abstraction*: make the same code reusable in different contexts by just varying some inputs, instead of pasting variations of the same chunks all over the codebase, making them hard to maintain and to extend.
-Abstraction is achievable by several means: for example, a pure object oriented language like Java use objects as a primary structuring block.
+Abstraction is achievable by several means: for example, a pure object oriented language like Java uses objects as a primary structuring block.

 Nickel (and other languages of the list, for that matter) use *functions* as a